SofijaErkin/basic-tool-mac/linux/ctags_and_taglist_for_vim_on_mac_or_linux.md

     :tn

+Move to the previous tags/goes to the previous tag in that list:

+    :tprev

+    "Or

+    :tp

+Move to the last tags/ goes to the function which is in the last of the list:

+    :tlast

+    "Or

+    :tl

+Move to the first tags/goes to the function which is in the first of the list:

+    :tfirst

+    "Or

+    :tf

 To select a particular tag from a list of tags after opening the source code

 file/shows the list, use the following command: